 Staffed by Judy Reeves

 Judy is a writer and educator with more than 20 years of experience as a workshop leader.
 She is the author of four books on writing, including A Writer’s Book of Days, named a “hottest book for writers” by Writer’s Digest magazine.
 The other books are Writing Alone, Writing Together, A Creative Writer’s Kit, The Writer’s Retreat Kit, and The Lively Muse Daily Appointment Calendar For Writers.
 She teaches creative writing at UCSD Extension, holds private workshops, and speaks at writing conferences internationally.
 In addition to her work as a writer and writing provocateur, Judy co-founded The Writing Center, a nonprofit literary arts organization and San Diego Writers, Ink.
-Her latest, Wild Women, Wild Voices, will be published April, 2015 by New World Library.
+Her latest, Wild Women, Wild Voices, is out now from New World Library.